Skip to content

 setting_sources list[SettingSource] | None None Setting source scopes to load

-working_directory str "" Absolute path to the project directory
+working_directory str "" (CLI default) Absolute path to the project directory

 Codex